net-commander/windows-dist/documentation/docFiles/16_Exporter/_index.md

 4.Open your scene at http://localhost:5556/xideve/preview/workspace/my_scene_file_name.dhml

+5.Or open your scene by browsing your workspace folder:  at http://localhost:5556/xideve/preview/workspace/

 **Remarks**

+## General

+-The exporter is basically creating a copy of its own but without the desktop application.

 ## Data & Servers

 - web-server : runs at 5556, so you open this url: http://localhost:5556/

-  - devices : all tagged with "Run Server-Side".
+-devices : all tagged with "Run Server-Side".
 The device server tries connecting/re-connecting every 3 secs

- - drivers : no modification
+-drivers : no modification

- - device-server: runs at 9997
+-device-server: runs at 9997

- - database-server: runs at 27018 (Mongo)
+-database-server: runs at 27018 (Mongo)

- - mqtt-server: 1884 (Mosca)
+-mqtt-server: 1884 (Mosca)